jparadadev/potatodns/README.md

 ![](https://raw.githubusercontent.com/jparadadev/potatodns/assets/assets/logo.png)

- A Python software for packet manipulation, to intercept and modify DNS packets on the fly.
+ A Python DNS spoofing tool or just a DNS server for packet manipulation, to intercept and modify DNS packets on the fly.